cutelad1998/sub/README.md

 [【中文】](./README_zh.md)

+Folders:
-ACL4SSR: Mirror of ACL4SSR
+- ACL4SSR: Mirror of ACL4SSR
-mysub: Define some custom rules (for clash/surfboard/shadowrocket)
+- mysub: Define some custom rules (for clash/surfboard/shadowrocket)

 usage:
 - For clash/surfboard...: use a subconvert and set the config=xxx.ini